marcnol/pyHiM/docs/source/getting_started/welcome.md

 Basic concept of this software is to **determine 3D position** of fluorescent spots, like DNA loci or RNA, in FISH images.
 These coordinates will be associated with their corresponding cell in order to analyze them.

-To quickly get started with pyHiM, follow these steps :
+To quickly get started with pyHiM, follow these steps:

 ```{toctree}
 :maxdepth: 1